ckenaley/JawCloseR/README.md

 # JawCloseR

 JawCloseR is an assembly of two R scripts that, with a few other text files, models lower-jaw adduction in fishes using a dynamic equilibrium model based on that of van Wassenbergh et al. (2005) and Kenaley (2012).
-The "jaw.model" script defines the function "run.jaw.prey.2."
-It must be accompanied by a CSV input file of morphometric data.
+The "JawModel" script defines the function "run.jaw.prey.2." and runs the simulation interations with the "jaw.torque" file.
+These must be accompanied by a CSV input file of morphometric data.
 See example under "C_sloani_mdata_for_MS.csv" and Kenaley et al. (submitted) for explainations.
-Must also include  The function's input includes:
+The "var.df" file defines the variables that will be calculated during simulaitons.
+The function "run.jaw.prey.2" input includes:

 * **spec.n**: Numeric, the specimen number identified in the "Specimen" column of the input file.
 * **dat**: Character, the name of the CSV file.